hpc-carpentry/old-hpc-workflows/_episodes/08-cluster.md

 ~~~
 {:.language-python}

 To run Snakemake on a cluster, we need to tell it how it to submit jobs.
+This
-This is done using the `--cluster` argument.
-In this configuration, Snakemake runs on the cluster headnode and submits jobs.
+is done using the `--cluster` argument.
+In this configuration, Snakemake runs
-Each cluster job executes a single rule and then exits.
+on the cluster login node and submits jobs.
+Each cluster job executes a single
-Snakemake detects the creation of output files,
+rule and then exits.
+Snakemake detects the creation of output files, and
-and submits new jobs (rules) once their dependencies are created.
+submits new jobs (rules) once their dependencies are created.

 ## Transferring our workflow

+FIXME: change to a CSIRO system (pearcey?)

-Let's port our workflow to Compute Canada's Graham cluster as an example
+Let's port our workflow to Compute Canada's Graham cluster as an example (you
-(you will probably be using a different cluster, adapt these instructions to your cluster).
+will probably be using a different cluster, adapt these instructions to your
-The first step will be to transfer our files to the cluster and log on via SSH.
+cluster).
+The first step will be to transfer our files to the cluster and log
-Snakemake has a powerful archiving utility that we can use to bundle up our workflow and transfer it.
+on via SSH.
+Snakemake has a powerful archiving utility that we can use to
+bundle up our workflow and transfer it.

 ~~~
 snakemake clean